eeeds/MLOps-Camp/6-Best-Practices/README.md

 -   Test a file with `pylint filename`
 -   You can test all the files in the folder with `pylint --recursive=y .`
 -   Use it in VSCode with `Ctrl+Shift+P->Python: Select Linter`->`Pylint`
+-   Now you can see the errors in the code.
+-   You can add the file `.pylintrc` to configure the linter.